amattn/deeperror/README.markdown

 ### Stack Traces

-By themselves, sometimes useful.  combined with the next point, they become even more powerful than you could ever imagine.
+By themselves, stack traces are sometimes useful, sometimes a verbose mess of garbage.
+Combined with the next point, they become even more powerful than you could ever imagine.

 ### Error Chaining

 Go usually doesn't do exceptions.
 The normal pattern is to "pass the error up" the call stack.
 By chaining the errors, we can pinpoint the error source faster and usualy get a successful repro sooner.

+In our trivial example above, it's fairly easy to pinpoint where the `Atoi` bug occured.
+In the case of the Atoi happens, due to a poorly formatted JSON document, processed by a http handler.
+In the case of simply logging errors, `strconv.ParseInt: parsing "not a number!": invalid syntax` is less useful than "walking up the error chain".
+In terms of handling the error, having a detailed error chain allows you the option of returning more specific error messages or having documentation for specific error numbers.